Enneagram Tritype® Test

 Katherine states that she personally met and conversed with them regarding Ichazo's work with the Enneagram of Personality the year she lived on Maui from November 2004 to December of 2005.
 This same year was when she attended Ichazo's 5-year Anniversary Intensive.
 To confirm important facts about Ichazo's dissemination of the Enneagram of Personality, she communicated with them again via email in 2019 and 2020.

-Three schools of thought
+The emergence of 3 schools of thought

 Many people do not know that this inaccurate dissemination of the Enneagram occurred, so it still continues to circle the planet, and even more so due to the internet highway.
 The misquoting of such an important aspect of the Enneagram system changed the course of the Enneagram.

-Hopefully, the misunderstanding will be corrected to include the Enneagram Types the use of both lines of connection when stressed and both lines when secure, via the same internet highway, which is why I include this information here.
+Hopefully, the misunderstanding will be corrected to include the Enneagram Types, the use of both lines of connection when stressed, and both lines when secure, via the same internet highway, which is why I include this information here.